Parti Pesaka Bumiputera Bersatu: Party structure

 During the formation of PBB, both Parti Bumiputera and PESAKA agreed to elect a PESAKA leader to become the president of the party.
-The party had 7 vice-presidents instead of the current 9 members.
-4 vice-president posts will be given to Bumiputera wing while 3 will be given to PESAKA wing.
-The secretary-general post will be given to Bumiputera wing while assistant secretary-general posts will be divided among Bumiputera wing (1 person) and PESAKA wing (3 people).
-The rest of the party posts were given to Bumiputera wing while youth chief post will be given to PESAKA wing.
+The party had 7 Vice-Presidents instead of the current 9 members.
+4 Vice-President posts will be given to Bumiputera wing while 3 will be given to PESAKA wing.
+The Secretary-General post will be given to Bumiputera wing while Assistant Secretary-General posts will be divided among Bumiputera wing (1 person) and PESAKA wing (3 people).
+The rest of the party posts were given to Bumiputera wing while the Youth Chief post will be given to PESAKA wing.